nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/05-Rsync.md

 - In this section we will learn about how to effiently transfer data between remotely connected machines.

+As part of the 8.0 pre-release announcement, the OpenSSH project stated that they consider the **scp protocol outdated, inflexible, and not readily fixed**.
+They then go on to recommend the use of sftp or **rsync** for file transfer instead.

 Rsync, which stands for "remote sync", is a tool for efficiently transferring and synchronizing files between two locations over a remote shell.
 It uses the delta-transfer algorithm to transfer only the differences between the source and the destination, thus minimizing the amount of data to be copied.

 **Rsync also only copies a file if the target file is different than the source file.
 This works recursively through directories.**